LucyHeath/ChamPeakx/README.md

 ### App.js

-The first part of the frontend that I built was the `BrowserRouter` and the paths.This helped me visualise the layout of the site.
+The first part of the frontend that I built was the `BrowserRouter` and the paths.This helped me visualize the layout of the site.

 <img width="566" alt="App.js" src="https://user-images.githubusercontent.com/114397080/210875366-3246fbfe-0fd3-4856-881f-467a25e228eb.png">